Bread-Experts-Group/breadmod/README.md

 - [X] Bread slices
   - [X] Crafted from using a sword on bread in a crafting table (the sword does not take damage)
   - [X] You get 6 bread slices per bread in the recipe
+  - [ ] Doping
+    - [ ] Surround 1-8 bread slices around a potion to dope them, time the potion lasts when eaten depends on the divisons
+      - Can only be doped once!
+  - [ ] Only stacks to 16
   - [ ] Bread crumbs
     - Crafted from splitting toast in a crafting table
     - Usable as birdseed, provides a fraction of the saturation a full loaf does
 ---
 - [ ] Joke item: "the ultimate bread" just gives you creative mode lmao
 - [ ] "Bread amulet" gives you 1 hunger point every 10 seconds